 Friday: library//online research

-Saturday: library/online research, Second draft of Capstone due to

-group meetings faculty seminar leader
+Saturday: library/online research, group meetings, FACULTY MEETINGS ON CAMPUS Second draft of Capstone due to faculty seminar leader

 Sunday: Continue research

-SESSION III May 11-12
+SESSION III MAY 30-JUNE1

-Friday and Saturday May 11 and 12 are presentation days.
-You will still have until June 2 to complete your written Capstone or final project.
+Presentations of the Capstone work will be on Friday and Saturday May 30 and June 1.
+You will still have until June 3 to complete your written Capstone or final project.
 Even if you are not completely through writing, the presentation can focus on the story of your research at that point in time.
-Attendance for both days is required for all.
+Attendance for both days is required for credit.